 - Prepare the noodles according to package directions.
 Drain and set aside.

 - Return pan to heat and add remaining olive oil.
-Add the garlic, ginger, broccoli and grated carrots.
+Add the garlic, ginger, broccoli, grated carrots and, bell pepper.
 Cook until the vegetables are just crisp tender, about 2-3 minutes.

 - Meanwhile, whisk together the soy sauce, brown sugar, remaining ½ teaspoon sesame oil, Hoisin sauce, cornstarch and water.
 Stir into pan along with the cooked chicken and prepared noodles.
 Allow sauce to bubble and thicken up and toss to coat well.
 Adjust seasonings with salt and pepper as needed plus chili flakes or Sriracha if desired.